Prehistory

 Aussi:

-Impression: soleil levant
+Impression: soleil

-Impression: soleil levant by Claude Monet
+levant by Claude

-Monet Painting in His Floating Studio by Édouard Manet
+Painting in His Floating Studio by Édouard Manet

 Young Women Talking by Pierre Auguste Renoir